canonical/operator/docs/howto/run-workloads-with-a-charm-kubernetes.md

 ### Send signals to services

-From Juju version 2.9.22, you can use the [`Container.send_signal`](https://ops.readthedocs.io/en/latest/#ops.Container.send_signal) method to send a signal to one or more services.
+You can use the [`Container.send_signal`](https://ops.readthedocs.io/en/latest/reference/ops.html#ops.Container.send_signal) method to send a signal to one or more services.
 For example, to send `SIGHUP` to the hypothetical "nginx" and "redis" services:

 ```python
 container.send_signal('SIGHUP', 'nginx', 'redis')